HANFORD SITE

 Cleanup Issues

-The coming decade will see the successful launch of one of EM’s largest and most significant cleanup activities — the start of tank waste treatment at Hanford through the DFLAW program.
+The successful launch of one of EM’s largest and most significant cleanup activities — the start of tank waste vitrification at Hanford through the DFLAW program — is expected in 2025.
 This is a goal EM has been pursuing for more than two decades at Hanford and will address one of the largest environmental challenges in the EM complex.

 Nuclear Energy Projects